-II.
-Personnel

-- II.A.
+- II.
+Personnel - II.A.
 Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director. ^(Core) - II.A.1.b) Final approval of the program director resides with the Review Committee.
 (Core)

-II.A.1.b) Final approval of the program director resides with the Review Committee.
-(Core)

-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and have overall responsibility for the program.
+Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and made responsible have overall responsibility for the program.
+This individual will have dedicated time for the leadership of the residency, and it is this individual's responsibility to communicate with the residents, faculty members, DIO, GMEC, and the ACGME.
 The program director's nomination is reviewed and approved by the GMEC.
-Final approval of the program director resides with the applicable ACGME Review Committee.
+Final approval of the program directors resides with the applicable ACGME Review Committee.